 FileCloud enables the creation of private clouds on personal servers simply by installing the application.
 FileCloud provides a virtual environment for storing and managing hosted files and resources after a user has installed the application.

-With private cloud solutions like FileCloud, businesses and organizations no longer have to worry about privacy issues or 3rd party access to their confidential files and information.
+With private cloud solutions like FileCloud, businesses and organizations no longer have to worry about privacy issues or third-party access to their confidential files and information.

 Recall how we said FileCloud gives you a worry-free solution by allowing you to build your own private cloud on your own servers?
-The major benefit of this is that you have 100% control over your data, and you never have to worry about 3rd party access to your data.
+The major benefit of this is that you have 100% control over your data, and you never have to worry about third-party access to your data.

 FileCloud is designed with mobile devices in mind – including full mobile support across the major mobile device platforms.
 Users benefit from features like full availability on all mobile platforms and devices (including iPhone, iPad, Android, and BlackBerry).

-- Mobile device management – remotely manage connected mobile devices and prevent unauthorized access and full mobile syncing and sharing solution.
+Mobile device management – remotely manage connected mobile devices and prevent unauthorized access and full mobile syncing and sharing solution.

 Additionally, FileCloud mobile apps provide full functionality, making it a flexible and versatile solution for businesses and organizations.

 FileCloud also provides the ability to fully monitor file access and usage for your hosted files, giving you full audits and reports including information: such as user access tracking (who accessed what and when), user action tracking (what user did during access) and access mode tracking (how user accessed data).

 This can be useful from security or policy perspectives – monitoring how users access stored data, especially to check usage patterns or possible policy violations.